 The Company currently writes insurance and reinsurance business throughout the European Economic Area (the "EEA"), with a large portion of its book of business written in the United Kingdom (the "UK").
 The UK exited the European Union (the "EU") on 31 January 2020.
-After 31 December 2020 the Company will no longer be able to rely on EU passporting rights to operate in the UK and will be required to obtain a Part 4A permission from the Prudential Regulation Authority (the "PRA") and the Financial Conduct Authority (the "FCA") to continue operating in the UK.
+After 31 December 2020 the Company is no longer able to rely on EU passporting rights to operate in the UK and is required to obtain a Part 4A permission from the Prudential Regulation Authority (the "PRA") and the Financial Conduct Authority (the "FCA") to continue operating in the UK.

-As one would expect a large numbers of firms will be applying for this permission and to avoid any disruption to business, the UK regulator has implemented a Temporary Permissions Regime ("TPR"), which will come into effect on 1 January 2021 and will allow EEA firms currently operating in the UK (such as the Company) to temporarily continue operating and servicing UK contracts with minimal disruption while they apply for and/or wait for the regulators to evaluate and approve their applications for a third country branch.
-The TPR will be in place for a maximum of three years, i.e. up to end of 2023.
+As one would expect a large number of firms will be applying for this permission and to avoid any disruption to business, the UK regulator has implemented a Temporary Permissions Regime ("TPR"), which has come into effect on 1 January 2021 and will allow EEA firms currently operating in the UK (such as the Company) to temporarily continue operating and servicing UK contracts with minimal disruption while they apply for and/or wait for the regulators to evaluate and approve their applications for a third country branch.
+The TPR will be in place for a maximum period of three years, i.e. up to end of 2023.

-During 2021, the Company established a project group, which was tasked with exploring options available with regards to its BREXIT planning strategy.
-After exploring feasibility of various options the project group has proposed setting up of a new UK Entity through which all UK domiciled business of the Company will be underwritten.
-In line with this proposal an application has been prepared and submitted to the PRA at end of December 2021 to establish a new UK Entity.
-This will ensure that Company goes through this transition in a smooth manner and continues to operate as a going concern in near future.
+During 2021 the project group entrusted with exploring options available to the Company post Brexit concluded on setting up of a new UK Entity through which all UK domiciled business of the Company will be underwritten.
+In line with this proposal an application has been prepared and submitted to the PRA at end of December 2022 to establish a new UK domiciled Insurer.
+We expect to receive necessary regulatory approval of this Entity by Q2 of 2023 which is well within the deadline set by TPR.
+This will ensure that Company goes through the transition in a smooth manner and continues to operate as a going concern in near future.